TheThingsArchive/ttn/README.md

 ## Build, install and run The Things Network's backend locally

-1. Configure your `ttnctl` with the settings in `.env/ttnctl.yaml.dev-example`
+1. Configure your `ttnctl` with the settings in `.env/ttnctl.yaml.dev-example` by copying that file to `~/.ttnctl.yaml`.
 2. Run `make install`
 3. Run `forego start`
 4. First time only (or when Redis is flushed):